perllb/ctg-seqonly/README.md

 !!
 NOTE:
 - `Sample_Name` does not have to be included in sheet - better to exclude.
 If it is included it MUST be identical to`Sample_ID`

-### Samplesheet template

-Illumina IEM.
+Illumina IEM based.
 The Bold/Italic field below must be correct!
 Other fields not in bold does not have to be changed for the pipeline to work, but can be changed if wanted.

 [Header]
 IEMFileVersion,5